 Singapore offers some of the best events, museums, and art galleries in the world.
-From classic paintings that tell the stories of Singapore’s past, to futuristic looks into imagined universes, a day visiting the best exhibitions in Singapore is a great way to entertain yourself.
-There’s an ever-changing lineup of exhibitions to catch, so we’ve gathered up 19 of our favourite Singapore exhibitions to explore today.
+From classic paintings that tell the stories of Singapore’s past, to futuristic looks into imagined universes, a day visiting one of the top exhibitions in Singapore is a great way to entertain yourself.
+There’s an ever-changing lineup of exhibitions to catch, so we’ve gathered up 23 of the best exhibitions in Singapore to explore this season.
 Go on, you might learn something!

 Art exhibitions in Singapore